zachlatta/amelia/README.md

 # Amelia ![Analytics](https://ga-beacon.appspot.com/UA-34529482-6/postman/readme?pixel)

-Amelia keeps track of your children when you aren't.
-Amelia sends you a text message every time your child changes location with their new address.
+Amelia send a text message to your parents with your current address every time you change location.

 Amelia was created during the [Burbank Game+Hack](http://burbankgamehack.com/) and won second place.
+It also won the Mashery API prize.

 ## Getting Started